canonical/kafka-connect-operator/README.md

 #### The `connect_client` interface

-The `connect_client` interface is used with any requirer/integrator charm adhering to the `connect-client` charm relation interface.
+The `connect_client` interface is used with any requirer/integrator charm which has the capability of integration with Charmed Kafka Connect and possibly, one or more other [Data Platform charms](https://canonical.com/data).
 Integrators will automatically handle connectors/tasks lifecycle on Kafka Connect including plugin management, startup, cleanup, and scaling, and simplify common ETL operations on Data Platform line of products.

 A curated set of integrators for common ETL use cases within the Canonical Data Platform product line is available in the [Template Connect Integrator](https://github.com/canonical/template-connect-integrator) repository.
 These integrators support use cases such as loading data to and from MySQL, PostgreSQL, OpenSearch, S3-compatible storage services, and active/passive replication of Apache Kafka topics using MirrorMaker.

 #### The `tls-certificates` interface

-The `tls-certificates` interface could be used with any charm that adheres to [`tls-certifcates`](https://github.com/canonical/charm-relation-interfaces/tree/main/docs/json_schemas/tls_certificates/v1) **provider** charm relation interface.
+The `tls-certificates` interface could be used with any charm that provides TLS certificate lifecycle management functionality, following [`this specification`](https://github.com/canonical/charm-relation-interfaces/tree/main/docs/json_schemas/tls_certificates/v1).
 One example is the [`self-signed-certificates`](https://github.com/canonical/self-signed-certificates-operator) operator by Canonical.

 Note that TLS can be enabled in three different modes: